Back

 AP courses and exams are updated periodically to reflect new developments in their disciplines, to respond to feedback from the AP teacher community, and to more clearly communicate required content and skills.

-AP Statistics will be revised to align with expectations of current introductory college statistics courses.
-The practices and skills for the course will focus on student understanding of the statistical problem-solving process and will align with American Statistical Association recommendations.
+AP Statistics was revised to align with expectations of current introductory college statistics courses.
+The practices and skills for the course focus on student understanding of the statistical problem-solving process and align with American Statistical Association recommendations.

-The second-year algebra prerequisite for AP Statistics will be removed.
+The second-year algebra prerequisite for AP Statistics was removed.
 The AP Statistics course is an excellent option for any secondary school student who has successfully completed a first-year algebra course.

-When will the AP Statistics revisions take effect?
+When did the AP Statistics revisions take effect?

-The revisions will be effective beginning in the 2026-27 school year.
+The revisions are effective for the 2026-27 school year.

 Yes.
-All new and returning AP Statistics teachers will need to complete the 2026-27 AP Course Audit to maintain access to AP Classroom.
-The 2026-27 Course Audit is open from March 1, 2026, through January 31, 2027.
+All new and returning AP Statistics teachers need to complete the 2026-27 AP Course Audit to maintain access to AP Classroom.
+The 2026-27 Course Audit is open through January 31, 2027.

 What should I know about the fully digital AP Statistics Exam?

-The AP Statistics Exam will be fully digital with all student responses submitted through the Bluebook testing application, beginning in May 2027.
+Beginning in May 2027, the AP Statistics Exam will transition from hybrid digital to fully digital, with all student responses submitted through the Bluebook testing application.
 Paper free-response booklets will no longer be used.
 Students will complete all parts of the exam, including the free-response section, in Bluebook.

 Students will still be allowed to use an approved handheld graphing calculator in addition to the built-in Desmos graphing calculator in Bluebook.